syvt201/text-image-product-search/docs/architecture.md

 * **Encode query ➝ CLIP embedding**
     - If text ➝ CLIP text encoder
     - If image ➝ CLIP image encoder
-    - If both ➝ Encode the image and text separately, then combine their vectors using the formula: a.image_vector + (1-a).text_vector, where 0 ≤ a ≤ 1.
+    - If both ➝ Encode the image and text separately, then combine their vectors using the formula: `a.image_vector + (1-a).text_vector, where 0 ≤ a ≤ 1`.
 - **If text ➝ CLIP text encoder**

 - **If image ➝ CLIP image encoder**